Âé¶¹¹û¶³

 AFST 362 A: Narrative and Film

 Through close analyses of contemporary imaginative films, this course examines the relationship between narrative and cinema.
 Addressing the medium's relationship with more traditional narrative forms (e.g., novels, short stories, etc.) and these forms' contributions to the constructions of categories of race, gender, sexuality, class, and (inter)nationally, we will explore the questions, "How do films narrate? and "What do they narrate?"
 By the end of the course, we should have a more complex understanding of how narratives are constructed, how the medium of film challenge us to reimagine the shape and limits of what a text might be, and what the narratives offered tell us about the state of our societies and/or cultures.
-Prereq: None
+Prerequisite: None